-An augmented chord is the note followed by a + or aug (e.g. C+, Baug).
+An augmented chord is a note followed by a + or aug (e.g., C+, Baug).

 Diminished chords are noted by dim, and diminished 7th chords are noted by the o symbol for fully-diminished 7ths and the ø symbol for half-diminished.